charleymroberts/ecommerce/README.md

 **Features include:**
 - Custom forms for retailers to add, edit and delete products and brands without using the Django admin panel
-- View a list of all products in the database with their wholesale and retail prices
+- View a list of all products in the database with their wholesale and retail prices, with a link to edit each product
 - 'Edit this product' button on individual product pages, so logged-in store owners can quickly edit a product if they are browsing the site and find something that needs updating
+- Popup messages to confirm edit actions, and an 'are you sure?' confirmation triggered by clicking the 'delete product' button

 **Retailer dashboard landing page:**